Square-Six/SquareSix.Core/README.md

 Task<List<KeyValuePair<string, string>>> GetAuthorizationHeaders();
 ```

-- Implement this interface if you want to add Authorization headers to your HttpRequestMessage's.
+- Implement this interface, and add it to the SimpleIOC container, if you want to add Authorization headers to your HttpRequestMessage's.
 If the `addAuthHeader` argument is true when calling the `PrepareAndSendRequest`, then the `RestService` will call this implementation and try to popluate the headers for you.